 Mark Aaron Polger, Technology

 Mark Aaron Polger is an Assistant Professor and First Year Outreach Librarian at the College of Staten Island, City University of New York.
-He is also an Information Literacy instructor at ASA College in New York City.
-In addition to being a librarian and teacher, Mark has been developing web sites since 1995 and enjoys learning about new technologies.
+Mark has been developing web sites since 1995 and enjoys learning about new technologies.
 In his role as Technology Support Specialist, Mark provides technical support for all operations of NYS TESOL.
 He manages the NYS TESOL web site, the job listings, public listserv, user emails, manages the online annual election, supports the planning team for the Annual Conference and the ALWC, develops online submission forms for all NYS TESOL conferences and events, maintains the members only web site, resets passwords for NYS TESOL members, and helps create a consistent design for all promotional material.
 His research interests include library marketing & outreach, user experience design, and teaching practices that promote student engagement.
 He has published articles in Library Science journals on language consistency, library web site vocabulary, library jargon, and library marketing.
 Originally from Montreal (Canada), he received his BA in Sociology from Concordia University, his MLIS from the University of Western Ontario, an MA in Sociology from the University of Waterloo, and a B.Ed. in Adult Education from Brock University.
-He is currently a second year PhD student in Curriculum, Instruction, and the Science of Learning at SUNY University at Buffalo.
+He is currently a third year PhD student in Curriculum, Instruction, and the Science of Learning at SUNY University at Buffalo.
 He moved to New York City in 2008.